tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 Interacting with the model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, try tugging on a non-hydrogen atom using the right mouse button.
+Now, try tugging on an atom using the right mouse button.

 .. figure:: images/tugging.jpg

-*(Hydrogen atoms are not tuggable in ISOLDE.
-It turns out that they are so
+*(NOTE: Non-polar hydrogens are not tuggable in ISOLDE.
+Polar hydrogens may be
-light and mobile that making them tuggable is more trouble than it's worth:
+tugged, but in order to avoid instability the applied force will be much weaker
-large tugging forces on a hydrogen can cause dramatic instabilities, while
+than that applied to heavy atoms.
+While tugging on a hydrogen can be useful for
-forces weak enough to avoid the problem are too weak to do much of anything.)*
+adjusting the H-bonding of a hydroxyl group or water (for example), to make any
+larger changes you should choose a heavier atom to pull.)*

 This should result in something like the above.
 There are a few things to note
 here: